 alpha drive <profile>

-Profiles are defined in the alphadrive.yml file. (learn more about profile configuration here)
+Profiles configurations defined in the alphadrive.yml file that include the agent and parameters to run it with. (learn more about profile configuration here)

 Now, let's and take the CARLA simulator out for a (manual) test drive:

 alpha drive manual